 At the start of the 1980 school year, we opened as The Northern Territory Secondary Correspondence School.
 Based in temporary accommodation at Dripstone High School, there were on the first day, five teachers, one admin staff member and four students.
 By the end of that first year, we had seventy students and eleven teachers.
+Teaching was quite different then; we used radio and printed booklets and there were long travelling times to visit students.

 In January 2014, we moved to the campus of Nightcliff Middle School where we stayed for two and a half years.